libellux/Libellux-Up-and-Running/docs/openvas/README.md

 <img class="zoom-custom-imgs" :src="('/img/openvas/vm_settings.png')" alt="vm settings">

 Power on the new virtual machine, on boot you will be presented a menu, select Setup.
 The system will say that you are about to install GSM-CE and that all our data on the disk will be formatted.
-As we are uing a virtual drive select Yes to continue.
+As we are using a virtual drive select Yes to continue.

 After awhile we will be asked to select a username and password for our administrative user.
 Select something else then the standard admin username and a strong password.